 2. Watch Brigadoon and dance along with Gene Kelly during “It’s Almost Like Being in Love”

-Doing a Gene Kelly dance routine in your own living room isn’t just the only pleasure available to you in this vale of tears, it’s wonderful aerobic workout.
-Kelly’s singularly muscular dancing will engage the muscles of your lower body while also toning your arms and working the core.
+Doing a Gene Kelly dance routine in your own living room isn’t just the only pleasure available to you in this vale of tears, it’s a wonderful aerobic workout.
+Kelly’s singularly athletic dancing will engage the muscles of your lower body while also toning your arms and working the core.
 And Vincente Minnelli’s film of the Broadway smash hit Brigadoon discovers a heart of unearthly longing within the fanciful story about a Scottish village that appears just once every hundred years.

 3. Crossword puzzles